Arman001/CNN_Encrypted/README.md

 # CNN Encrypted
-This is code from my work on **Privacy Preserving Malicious Nework Traffic Detection Using Fully Homomorphic CNN** for my MS Thesis.
+This is code part of my work on **Privacy Preserving Malicious Nework Traffic Detection Using Fully Homomorphic CNN** for my MS Thesis.

 This work is prepared while keeping in requirements of thesis.